psobocinski/traffic-modelling/NOTES.md

 ### 1. Random

 - Car is placed in a lane at random
-- If lane is at max capacity, then wait until next tick
 - No lane changes occur.

 ### 2. Auto-levelling

-- Car is placed in whichever lane results in the smallest difference in car between lanes
+- Car is placed in whichever lane results in the smallest difference in cars between lanes
-- If both lanes are at max capacity, then wait until next tick

 ### 3. Greedy drivers

 Lane is changed when:

 - Car initially enters a lane at random
-- Lane has not reached maximum capacity, AND
 - Minimum time t(ticks) spent in lane, AND:
 - Changing to adjacent lane reduces apparent time in traffic reduced by Y%, OR:
    - adjacent lane moving X times faster than current lane (TBD: whichever logic is simpler)

-Time taken for lane change: t(lane-change)

 ## Recalculating remaining time on road